 So-called speaking "rules" are meant to be broken when they don't work for you: the right number of words to have on your slides, the right way to engage an audience, the right way to command the room for a keynote, et al. That doesn't mean we should dismiss them without consideration.
 The general concept behind much of this advice is sound.

 But the days when I have received the most heartfelt responses to a keynote or a workshop presentation almost always have been when me, my faults, my fears, my soul, and 100% of my authenticity at that moment showed up on full display.
-As one of my favorite authors, Parker Palmer, so eloquently said long ago: "Good teaching comes not from technique, but from the integrity of the teacher."
+As one of my favorite authors, Parker Palmer, so eloquently said long ago: "The ultimate source of good teaching lies not in technique, but in the identity and integrity of the teacher."